High Civilization: Release and promotion

 High Civilization was released on 25 March 1991 in the UK, becoming the Bee Gees' third album for Warner Bros.
 Records, who expected it to achieve the same success as E.S.P. and One.
 Lars Toft, the European marketing manager for Warner Bros., noted that, as High Civilization was a priority release for the label, they spent a large budget on promotion in a manner important not only to Warner but for the group themselves, adding: "They always want to come back again and show their abilities."
 The promotional campaign was targeted largely at Germany, the biggest European market for the group.
 Accordingly, a radio advertisement was scheduled for nationwide rotation throughout April, and was also run in Holland and Austria; additionally, the group were scheduled for an appearance on the German television show Wetten, dass..?, and the magazine Stern issued a pullout advertorial.
 Commenting on the group's new direction, Toft commented: "The Bee Gees are always good at being contemporary.
 They update their sound at the right time.
 But it is still very Bee Gees."

 The album spent five weeks on the UK Albums Chart, peaking at number 24.
 It also reached number two in Germany, number four in Austria, number six in Switzerland and number 21 in the Netherlands.
 The lead single, "Secret Love", was released in February, reaching number five on the UK Singles Chart and number two in Germany and Austria; additionally, it was met with success in the Netherlands, Denmark and on the Coca-Cola Eurochart Hot 100, where it entered at number 89.
 Released in May, the second single "When He's Gone" was unsuccessful on the charts, despite its sleeve featuring what biographers Melinda Bileyu, Hector Cook and Andrew Môn Hughes describe as "a great picture of Maurice with his hands crossed over his face".
-The third single, "The Only Love", featured a sleeve depicting Maurice's daughter Samantha; released in August only in certain regions, it was similarly unsuccessful, although Barry's fondness for it led to it him performing it solo on the accompanying European tour, in a spot typically reserved for "Words".
+The third single, "The Only Love", featured a sleeve depicting Maurice's daughter Samantha; released in August only in certain regions, it was similarly unsuccessful, although Barry's fondness for it led to him performing it solo on the accompanying European tour, in a spot typically reserved for "Words".

 In the US, High Civilization was released on 14 May 1991.
 Unlike its predecessors, it did not chart there.
 In their review of the album, The Courier-Post believed its only commercial hopes in the country would be if adult contemporary radio stations "picked up on the smooth melodies" of "Secret Love" and "Happy Ever After".
-On 2 May, the Bee Gees performed "When He's Gone" and "To Love Somebody" on Arsenio Hall's late night talk show, followed by an appearance on Into the Night with Rick Dees the following evening, performing "When He's Gone" and "One" and agreeing to be interviewed – this marked the album's only promotion in the US, although a special on the band's career was broadcast later in 1991 on Disney Channel.
+On 2 May, the Bee Gees performed "When He's Gone" and "To Love Somebody" on Arsenio Hall's late night talk show, followed by an appearance on Into the Night with Rick Dees the following evening, performing "When He's Gone" and "One" and agreeing to be interviewed.
+This marked the album's only promotion in the US, although a special on the band's career was broadcast later in 1991 on Disney Channel.